Service Review

 PlanCost

-TruthFinder's pricing fluctuates periodically — the figures above reflect what was current at time of writing but may have changed.
+TruthFinder's pricing fluctuates periodically.
+The figures above reflect what was current at time of writing but may have changed.
 Confirm the current rate on their site before subscribing.
-Both plans include unlimited searches and report monitoring.
+All three plans include unlimited name and address searches.

 How TruthFinder compares

-TruthFinder sits at #2 in my rankings behind Instant Checkmate, which edges it out on data depth in a handful of record categories.
+TruthFinder sits at #2 in my rankings behind Instant Checkmate, which edges it out on simplicity and slightly on price.
 That said, the gap is narrow.
-TruthFinder's interface is cleaner and the report layout is easier to navigate for first-time users.
+TruthFinder's interface is clean and the report layout is simple to navigate for first-time users.
 If you're running occasional searches and want results that are straightforward to read, TruthFinder is a strong choice.
 If you're doing more intensive research across name-based searches or need the broadest possible record coverage, compare both before deciding.

 Neither service should be used for employment screening, tenant decisions, or any other FCRA-regulated purpose — see the notice at the top of this page.